freenandes/prez/list/docs-design.md

 -->

 <!--
-Database development -> complexity = high.

-1. Installation
-2. Development, management and monitoring
+Development, management and monitoring of databases:
-   1. An entire world
+- An entire world
-   2. Connections to make
+- Connections to make
-   3. Components to upgrade
+- Components to upgrade
-   4. Queries to optimize
+- Queries to optimize
-   5. Security concerns
+- Security concerns
-   6. Performance concerns
+- Performance concerns
-   7. And more
+- And more
-3. Application
-   1. Maintain
-   2. Optimize
 -->

 ---